Lux Christian Academy: Policies & Handbook

 Diarrhea

-Sick students (temperature of 99 degrees or higher, vomiting, or diarrhea) will be sent home from school with the proper action to take for the welfare of the student and the other students in the school.
+Sick students (with a temperature of 99 degrees or higher, vomiting, or diarrhea) will be sent home from school to ensure the student's welfare and the safety of other students.
 Students should be free of fever, vomiting, or diarrhea for a minimum of 24 hours before returning to school.
 Therefore, if the school sends a student home for one of these reasons, they should not return to school the following day.
 Parents should be considerate of other students and school personnel by not sending a student to school with an infectious condition, fever, or persistent runny nose, green mucus, cough, or sneezing.
 Parents may also be asked to pick up their students if they are found to have contracted conjunctivitis (“pink eye”) or head lice.
 In the case of head lice, the student will be readmitted to school ONLY after he/she has been treated with a proper lice-killing shampoo.
 In some cases, a doctor’s note may be required before the student is allowed to return to school.
 In the event any student has a communicable disease, the parents are expected to notify the school and to re-admit the student only after a doctor has given written permission for the student to return to school.

 MEDICATION